jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-1.md

 ## Magnanimity is a virtue because of the natural lack of sympathy during distress

-13 Magnanimity amidst great distress always appears divinely graceful because of our dull sensibility to the afflictions of others.
+{{< s v="13" >}} Magnanimity amidst great distress always appears divinely graceful because of our dull sensibility to the afflictions of others.
 - A person who can maintain his cheerfulness amidst frivolous disasters is gentle and agreeable.
 - A person who can do the same during the most dreadful calamities is superhuman.
   - We feel that an immense effort is needed to silence those violent emotions which naturally agitate people in such a situation.